SimCmngs/PasswordManager-Implementation/README.md

 ### 3️⃣ Training:
 During the training session, the client was concerned they wouldn't remember how to use the Password Manager, so I offered to create a video tutorial to serve as a reference, in case they ever forgot the correct action steps and needed reminding.

-To produce the Video Tutorial, I used an `AI Step Recorder` to capture my mouse movements and automate the screen recording and annotation process, demonstrating how to use the Password Manager.
+To produce the Tutorial, I used an `AI Step Recorder` to capture my mouse movements and automate the screen recording and annotation process, demonstrating how to use the Password Manager.
 I produced the final video, using a `Video Editor` to include voice narration, subtitles and timestamps.

 ![App Screenshot](https://via.placeholder.com/468x300?text=App+Screenshot+Here)